-HUMAN

-the entire value chain.

-for human rights.

-RIGHTS
+HUMAN RIGHTS

-As a Group, we are committed to unconditional

-respect for human rights, an ethical commitment

-that forms a strategic pillar for the sustainability of

-our business units.
-Human rights guide us in putting

-people at the center of our operations, encompassing
+As a Group, we are committed to unconditional respect for human rights, an ethical commitment that forms a strategic pillar for the sustainability of our business units.
+Human rights guide us in putting people at the center of our operations, encompassing the entire value chain.

-This commitment takes the form of a management

-model primarily based on three aspects: (1)

-declarations; (2) impact identification and action

-plans; and (3) compliance monitoring, while also

-raising awareness among our stakeholders of respect
+This commitment takes the form of a management model primarily based on three aspects: (1) declarations; (2) impact identification and action plans; and (3) compliance monitoring, while also raising awareness among our stakeholders of respect for human rights.